planogreenteam/solar_car/README.md

 ```
 socat -d -d PTY,raw,echo=0,link=/tmp/vmodem0 PTY,raw,echo=0,link=/tmp/vmodem1
 ```
+(Note that if this the first time using the command, you will likely need to install it via `sudo apt-get install socat`.)
 Now `/tmp/vmodem0` and `/tmp/vmodem1` have been established.
 Expected response should be similar to:

 ```